 To make your voice heard, we suggest the following:

-- Attend the House State Affairs committee hearing scheduled for Tuesday, July 2nd at 3:30 PM to voice your support for HB 2, improving safety standards for women’s health care.
+- Attend the House State Affairs committee hearing scheduled for to voice your support for HB 2, improving safety standards for women’s health care.
 If you aren’t comfortable testifying in front of the committee, you can always fill out a registration form in support of the bill without testifying.
 The meeting is scheduled to take place in E2.030 and supporters of the bill are encouraged to wear blue.
 If you want to testify as opposed to simply registering your support, you’ll want to arrive in the morning to get on the list, as testimony will be limited on a first come, first serve order.

 - Call your State Representative and Senator’s offices to thank them for supporting legislation that will make healthcare safer for women and end late term abortion.
 If they did not support the bill on previous votes, ask them to this time.
 Members need to be asked and recognized for their support.
 Their contact information can be found here.

 - Make sure to include #Stand4Life and #SaferforWomen in your tweets and Facebook updates.
 Engage your friends and make sure they stay informed!

 - Plan to join us in the House and Senate galleries next week to fill the seats with bill supporters who are able to maintain decorum while the members conduct their business.
 Sign up here to receive emails with the floor schedule.